Super Video CD: Structure

 Similar to VCDs, SVCDs comply with the CD-i Bridge format, and are authored (or "burned") using the CD-ROM XA format.
 The first track is in CD-ROM XA Mode 2, Form 1, and contains metadata about the disc.
 The other tracks are in Mode 2, Form 2, and contain audio and video multiplexed in a MPEG program stream (MPEG-PS) container.
 This allows roughly 800 megabytes of data to be stored on one 80 minute CD (versus 700 megabytes when using Mode 1).
 One CD can hold up to 35 minutes of full quality SVCD-format video and audio.

 Video

 The video encoding format was upgraded from MPEG-1 that VCD uses to MPEG-2, which is also used on DVD-Video, resulting in a higher picture quality at the same duration as VCD.
-However, the quality is lower than that of DVD-Video even though both SVCD and DVD-Video use MPEG-2, given that the bitrate has to be lowered to fit a movie of the same duration as a DVD, owing to the smaller storage capacity of CDs.
+However, the quality is lower than that of DVD-Video even though both SVCD and DVD-Video use MPEG-2, given that the bit rate has to be lowered to fit a movie of the same duration as a DVD, owing to the smaller storage capacity of CDs.